spuckhafte/breezer.js/README.md

 ### buttonSignal()
 This handler is a syntactic-sugar for `createMessageComponentCollector`.<br>
-This can be used in situations when one wants to collect button interactions when some specific users click the button.
+This can be used in situations when one wants to collect button interactions if some specific users click the button.

 ```js
 import { buttonSignal } from 'breezer.js'